 Fast forward to my first family vacation as a parent of a toddler.
 In less than a day of tag-teaming with my husband, chasing my son around all morning on the beach, then trekking back out after just two hours for lunch and nap time (I had this ridiculous notion he might tire himself out enough to just nap on the beach), I discovered that I needed to completely redefine the word “vacation” in my mind.
 And I quickly developed a ton of respect for my parents—and all the parents out there—who gifted their kids with amazing vacation memories year after year with what I now recognize was a tremendous sacrifice of time, energy and effort.

 With this new frame of mind regarding what can be classified as a true vacation for me, I’ve started looking at travel experiences through a completely different lens.
-I work full time as a social media manager, am the parent of a 3-year old, travel frequently and am constantly busy with friends, family and community.
+I work full time as a digital content manager and strategist, am a parent, travel frequently and am constantly busy with friends, family and community.
 So, a vacation to me really just involves peace and quiet.
 And y’all, one of the most peaceful experiences I’ve ever had was catfishing on Lake Moultrie.

 As I drove out to Black’s Camp in Cross, South Carolina, for my first-ever fishing experience, I thought this place was seemingly out in the middle of nowhere.
 But as we got on the water and headed out to the captain’s fishing spot, I realized that’s kind of the whole point.
 Almost as soon as we left the dock, I relaxed.
 It was as if nothing else mattered while I was on the boat.
 I don’t think I even took my phone out to take pictures on the journey because the combination of the wind on my face and the expansive views of the lake seemed to cast a calming spell on me.